KDanos/PetPals/README.md

 - add photo of the pet
 - currently all flash messages, both error and success appear in red.
 It will be useful to have succesful messages appear in a different color
-- users should be able to attach a cost to the services they provide
+- users should be able to attach a cost to the services they provide -make the **Owner**, under the **pet information page**a hyperlink to the users profile, consistent with other other places in the application.

 ### Carers
 - when a user is adding a new serice to their profile, they are offered all the available serviceTypes defined in the model.
-That list should be filtered to exclude the services the user is already adding
+That list should be filtered to exclude the services the user is already adding.

 ### Pet owners
 - update stories with pictures of their activities.
 - chose whether the pet's index page is visible to users that are not logged-in
+- link to other users as minders for their pets